 You may also be eligible for a Smart & Skilled Fee-Free Scholarship.

-If you are not a resident of NSW or working within NSW, you have the option of paying the commercial, or fee-for-service, fee.
+If you are not a resident of NSW or working within NSW, you have the option of paying the fee-for-service course fee.

 How the fees are applied

-Under Smart and Skilled you are charged one fee for the whole qualification.
+When you enrol in either Fee for Service training or government subsidised training, the fee you are charged is for the whole qualification.
 This means you'll know the total cost of your course before you start.
-The fee you pay will depend on your eligibility and your previous study history.

 The fee you pay, or the fee exemption or Smart & Skilled Fee-Free Scholarship you receive, only covers your first attempt at your course, and the first attempt at any unit of competency within your course.
 If you want to repeat a unit of competency you should discuss this with your head teacher as soon as possible.
 A separate fee will be charged for any second or further attempt to successfully achieve a unit of competency and as this fee will be determined on your specific circumstances and training needs, this fee would not be known at time of enrolment.